seyong2/portfolio/docs/data-science/mlops/intro.md

 layout: default
 ---

 As part of building my application to identify cats' emotions, I realized that deploying the model is just as important as training it.
 That's where machine learning operations (MLOps) come in.
 MLOps covers the entire lifecycle of a machine learning project— from data definition and model training to deployment and monitoring.
-In this section, I'll be sharing key MLOps concepts I'm learning from **DeepLearning.AI's MLMachine Learning in Production** course, which are essential for deploying models effectively.
+In this section, I'll be sharing key MLOps concepts I'm learning from **DeepLearning.AI's Machine Learning in Production** course, which are essential for deploying models effectively.

 The course starts by outlining the machine learning project lifecycle, from scoping the project to training models and selecting deployment strategies.